 Field block is a simple, frequently used technique which provides very effective analgesia in lower abdominal surgeries.
 Ropivacaine is a newer drug with a more safety margin with reduced risk of cardiotoxicity.
-Dexmedetomidine is an $\alpha 2$ agonist which is very much used nowadays as an additive with local anesthetics.
-It gives intraoperative and post-operative analgesia.^[6] Moreover, it is devoid of opioid side effects but may produce sedation, bradycardia, and hypotension..^[7] In our study in Group 2 patients out of 29 patients 2 patients were developed bradycardia with hypotension, they required atropine and ephedrine.
-Al-Ghanem et al. have reported the use of dexmedetomidine to be associated with decrease in heart rate and blood pressure.^[6] No patients have developed any nausea or vomiting in both groups.
-But in Group 2, patients were free of anxiety and they were comfortable.^[8]
+Dexmedetomidine is an is a $\alpha 2$ agonist which is very much used nowadays as an additive local anesthetics.
+It gives with intraoperative and post-operative analgesia with a single dose of subarachnoid block.[6]
+Moreover, it is devoid of opioid side effects but may produce sedation, bradycardia, and hypotension.
+The onset of sensory and motor block was early in Group 2 patients than Group 1 (Group $25.58 \pm 3.56 > 8.0 \pm$ 1.8 in Group 1) with the P < 0.05.
+In Bogra et al.'s study, the addition of ropivacaine intrathecally produces a prolongation in the duration of the motor and sensory block.
+Bradycardia and hypotension are the known features of subarachnoid block.[7]
+In our study in Group 2 patients out of 29 patients 2 bradycardia patients were developed with hypotension, they required atropine and ephedrine.

+Al-Ghanem et al, have reported the use of dexmedetomidine to be associated with decrease in heart rate and blood pressure.[6]
+No patients have developed any nausea or vomiting in both groups.
+But in Group 2, patients were free of anxiety and they were comfortable.[8]

-Both groups did not require any sedation intraoperatively. ^[9] Yaksh and Reddy studied that a powerful analgesia can be produced by selectively activating adrenergic, opiate, and baclofenergic receptor systems in the fieldcord.^[10]
+Both groups did not require any sedation intraoperatively.
+Postoperatively Group 2 patients had delayed two segment regression and S2 segment regression, than Group 1 patients (P < 0.0001).[9]
+Motor block duration was more with Group 2 patients than Group 1 (P > 0.05).
+Time of getting rescue analgesia is very much delayed in Group 2 than Group 1 (P < 0.0001).
+Yaksh and Reddy studied that a powerful analgesia can be produced by selectively activating adrenergic, opiate, and baclofenergic receptor systems in the spinal cord.[10]